5 Secrets to Creating Good Brand Names

 What meanings are associated with your brand name in other cultures; other countries?

-3. Easy to pronounce and remember
+3. Good brand names are easy to pronounce and remember

 You’ll spend lots of money advertising your brand, you’d like consumers to remember your brand name, but your name may be entirely forgetable.
 Consumers who can’t pronounce your brand name also can’t recommend it to their friends.